dotnet/docs/docs/machine-learning/automl-overview.md

 There are three ways to use automated ML:

-- With a graphical user interface, using the [ML.NET Model Builder](automate-training-with-model-builder.md)
+1. With a graphical user interface, with the [ML.NET Model Builder](automate-training-with-model-builder.md)
-- On the command line, with the [ML.NET CLI](automate-training-with-cli.md)
+1. On the command line, with the [ML.NET CLI](automate-training-with-cli.md)
-- Via an application, with the [automated ML API](how-to-guides/how-to-use-the-automl-api.md)
+1. Via an application, with the [automated ML API](how-to-guides/how-to-use-the-automl-api.md)